Public Infrastructure Investments for Space Market Development: Conclusion

 \section{Conclusion}

-This essay addresses a fundamental challenge facing public space agencies: how to allocate limited budgets between direct purchases, direct transfers, and shared infrastructure investments to develop and sustain markets for advanced technology systems.
-The core economic insight---that shared infrastructure creates non-rival benefits that can sustain more competitors per marginal dollar than direct support mechanisms---follows from standard principles of public economics \citep{samuelson_pure_1954}.
-The commercial space station application demonstrates this: under plausible conditions, public investment in shared core infrastructure enables two competing firms to earn substantial profits, while allocating that budget entirely toward direct purchases alone results in industry-wide losses.
-The sustainable competition diagram makes these kinds of effects transparent to decision-makers.
+This paper addresses a fundamental challenge facing public space agencies: how to allocate limited budgets between direct purchases, direct transfers, and shared infrastructure investments to develop and sustain markets for advanced technology systems.
+The core economic insight---that shared infrastructure creates non-rival benefits that can sustain more competitors than direct support mechanisms---follows from standard principles of public economics \citep{samuelson_pure_1954}.
+The crewed space station application demonstrates this: under plausible conditions, public investment in a shared core module enables two competing firms to earn substantial profits, while allocating that budget entirely toward direct purchases results in industry-wide losses.
+The sustainable competition diagram makes these trade-offs transparent to decision-makers.